Robotics-Club-IIT-BHU/gym-iOTA/README.md

 # gym-iOTA
-This is an Open-AI gym environment developed with a modular bot platform named '*iOTA*'.
-The main motive of this gym is to allow us to test out and develop Algorithms for such a MultiAgent System.
+This is an Open-AI gym environment developed with a modular bot platform named '**iOTA**'.
+The motive of this gym is to allow us to test out and develop Algorithms for such a MultiAgent System.
+This is further used to learn heirarchial planning of such a MultiAgent systems to develop a generalized swarm behaviour in the robots (i.e., Colabortively working towards achieving a objective).
+This is an project that is being developed under the **RoBoReg division of the Robotics Club, IIT Varanasi.**

+Here the robot is designed in *SolidWorks* and being Simulated in *pybullet*.
 ## IOTA
 <img src="media/bRoll.gif" width=300 align="right"></img>